zazuko/d3-sparql/README.md

 - Based on [d3-require](https://github.com/d3/d3-require) to be in-line with other d3 loagin code (and assure the same compatibility with browsers.)
 - Transformation of [XSD Datatypes](https://www.w3.org/2011/rdf-wg/wiki/XSD_Datatypes) (e.g. `xsd:dateTime`, `xsd:boolean`, ...) to native JavaScript types.
-- Reformating of the JSON Structure to a d3 style layout while using the provided variables names in the SPARQL Query.
+- Reformating of the JSON Structure to a d3 style layout while using the provided variables names of the SPARQL Query.
 - A backport to a d3 v3 library is provided.

 ## Limitations